AI-Hypercomputer/ml-goodput-measurement/README.md

 #### Retrieve Badput Breakdown

 Badput breakdown is dictionary representation of various sources of Badput mapped to its corresponding value.
 Badput is the percentage of time spent by the job doing work that is not training to the total lifetime of the job.
-This includes time spent doing TPU initialization, training preparation, checkpoint loading, compilation or re-compilation, data loading, checkpoint saving and time lost due to disruptions.
+This includes time spent doing Device initialization, training preparation, checkpoint loading, compilation or re-compilation, data loading, checkpoint saving and time lost due to disruptions.

 Following Badput Breakdown buckets are supported by the library at this time: